tqin7/bet-on-it/README.md

 # bet-on-it
-Task tracking website powered by smart contracts
+Task tracking website powered by smart contracts.
+[Winner of Cal Hacks 4.0](https://devpost.com/software/ethereum-tasks)

 A website that tracks your to-dos.
 You can push your tasks to the pool, a public task sharing space.
 This process will charge you some amount of ether but